 11.3.4.
 Transport of wheelchairs or walking aids

-People with disabilities or reduced mobility are entitled to free transport of their folding wheelchair or walking aids in the luggage compartment of the vehicle or in the designated area on board the vehicle, where available.
+People with disabilities or reduced mobility are entitled to free transport of their folding wheelchair or walking aids in the luggage compartment of the vehicle or in the dedicated on-board space, where present.
 For safety reasons, wheelchairs must be foldable and non-electric.

-The Company will reimburse the cost of repairing or replacing mobility equipment (such as wheelchairs and other assistive devices) in the event of loss or damage attributable to the carrier's liability.
-If necessary, the carrier will endeavour, as far as possible, to provide a temporary replacement for lost or damaged equipment.
+The Company shall reimburse the cost of repair or replacement of mobility equipment (such as wheelchairs and other aid devices) in the event of loss or damage attributable to the carrier's liability.
+If necessary, the carrier will undertake to provide a temporary replacement for any lost or damaged equipment, to the extent possible.

 11.4.
 Service Charter

-For bus/tram transport services, Busitalia will issue refunds in the event of service disruptions such as CANCELLATIONS OR DELAYS/ EARLY ARRIVALS pursuant to Article 48, paragraph 12-ter, of Decree-Law No. 50 of 24 April 2017, converted into law, with amendments, by Article 1, paragraph 1, Law No. 96 of 21 June 2017.
+For bus/tram transport services, Busitalia provides refunds in the event of inefficiencies assimilated to CANCELLATIONS OR DELAYS/ANTICIPATIONS pursuant to Article 48, paragraph 12-ter, of Decree-Law 50 of 24 April 2017, converted into law, with amendments, by Article 1(1) of Law 96 of 21 June 2017.

-Refund requests may be submitted for the following cases:
+Refund claims can be made for the following cases:

 a) Urban services:

-No refund is due if the delay or interruption of service is due to circumstances and factors beyond the Company's control (including, but not limited to, natural disasters, strikes, weather events, critical traffic conditions and other unforeseeable emergencies).
+No refund is due if the delay or interruption of service results from circumstances and factors beyond the Company's control (including, but not limited to, natural disasters, strikes, weather events, critical road conditions and other unforeseeable emergencies).

-If one of the circumstances described in points A and B above occurs, the refund request must be submitted in writing using the dedicated form, at customer service points or sent via certified email (PEC) within seven days of the event occurring.
-The request must be sent to Busitalia, specifying the event that gave rise to the request, the route, the departure and arrival stops of the journey, the time of the service used, and providing your name, surname, address, email address, and attaching:
+If one of the cases referred to in the above points (A, B) occurs, the refund claim must be made in writing, using the dedicated form, at the customer info points, or sent by certified emails - within seven days of the event occurring - to Busitalia, by specifying the event that generated the request, the line, the journey departure and arrival stop, the timetable of the service used, the claimant’s name, surname, address, email address, and enclosing:

 The refund is equal to:

-Refunds are granted solely and exclusively for annual passes that are not subject to promotions and/or discounts, in cases where it is documented that the pass holder is unable to use it for the reasons set out in the relevant paragraph.
+Refunds are only and exclusively granted for annual season tickets not subject to promos and/or reduced fares, in documented cases where the season ticket holder is unable to use it for the reasons stated in the dedicated paragraph.

-The refund request must be submitted to Busitalia promptly, i.e. as soon as the impossibility arises, providing appropriate documentation of the reason.
+The request claim should be submitted to Busitalia in good time or whenever the impossibility arises, duly documenting the reason.

-The refund will be granted after verification of the reasons and will be paid with a 5% penalty deduction on the nominal value of the refunded ticket.
+Refunds are subject to verification of the reasons stated, and a 5% penalty deduction is withheld from the nominal value of the season ticket refunded.

-In the event of partial use of the annual pass, Busitalia or its subsidiary, after carrying out the necessary checks, will recognise the difference between the price paid net of the penalty and the price due for actual use, the latter calculated considering the ordinary value of the monthly pass for each month used or fractions thereof.
+In the event of partial use of the annual season ticket, Busitalia or its subsidiary, after carrying out the necessary checks, shall refund the difference between the price paid net of the penalty and the price due for actual use, the latter being calculated by taking into account the ordinary value of the monthly season ticket for each month used or fractions thereof.

-In the event of interruption/suspension/modification of the service, whether temporary or continuous, by decision of the Competent Authorities, any refunds and related procedures are subject to the provisions of the aforementioned Authorities.
+If the service is interrupted/suspended/modified temporarily or permanently, by decision of the Competent Entities, any refunds and the relevant modalities are subject to the provisions of the aforementioned Entities.

-The refund request must be submitted in writing, using the dedicated form sent via certified email, to Busitalia, specifying the name, surname, address, contact details, ID card number/season ticket number, reason for the request and supporting documentation.
+The refund claim must be made in writing, using the dedicated form sent by certified email, to Busitalia, specifying name, surname, address, contact details, badge number/season ticket number, reason for the request and supporting documents.

-Cases eligible for reimbursement for non-use/partial use of the service
+Cases of refunds for non-/partial use of the service

-Reimbursement for non-use/partial use of the service is granted solely and exclusively for annual passes not subject to promotions and/or discounts, in cases where it is documented that the subscription holder is unable to use the service.
+Refunds for non-/partial use of the service are only and exclusively granted for annual season tickets not subject to promos and/or reduced fares, in documented cases where the season ticket holder is unable to use it.

-For the purposes of verifying the impossibility of the subscription holder to use it, the following cases are specified:
+For the purpose of verifying the inability of the season ticket holder to use it, the cases provided for are specified:

-a) change of residence or domicile: reimbursement is always and only granted on condition that a certificate/document certifying the change of residence or documentation certifying the change of domicile is presented;
+a) Change of residence or domicile: refunds are only granted upon presentation of a certificate/document proving the change of residence or domicile.

-d) illness/accident preventing the subscriber from using the services: reimbursement will only be granted upon presentation of a medical certificate without diagnosis issued by a public or private hospital, for a certified period of hospitalisation covering the travel pass period.
+d) An illness/accident that does not allow the season ticket holder to use the services: refunds are only granted upon presentation of a medical certificate with no diagnosis issued by a public or private hospital, for a certified period of hospitalisation that includes the season ticket period.

 12.2.
 Compensation for failure or delay in responding to a complaint

-Pursuant to Pursuant to Annex A "Misure concernenti il contenuto minimo degli specifici diritti che gli utenti dei servizi di trasporto ferroviario e con autobus possono esigere nei confronti dei gestori dei servizi e delle relative infrastrutture con riguardo al trattamento dei reclami” of ART Resolution 28/2021, in the event of a delay in response, the customer is entitled to receive automatic compensation commensurate with the price of the ticket for the transport service, of no less than:
+Pursuant to Annex A "Misure concernenti il contenuto minimo degli specifici diritti che gli utenti dei servizi di trasporto ferroviario e con autobus possono esigere nei confronti dei gestori dei servizi e delle relative infrastrutture con riguardo al trattamento dei reclami” to ART Resolution 28/2021, in the event of a delayed reply, the customer is entitled to receive automatic compensation commensurate with the price of the ticket for the transport service, for no less than:

 In all cases, compensation is not due if: